clutchitggs/clutchitggs/README.md

 3rd-year EE student at the Holon Institute of Technology with 2 years of industrial-automation field experience as a Licensed Master Electrician.
 Currently shipping solo projects across embedded systems, AI infrastructure, cybersecurity, and full-stack web — exploring the field one deployed project at a time.

 > **Open to student roles and internships.** Embedded, software, security, AI tooling — anything I'd learn from.
-Available now.

 ---